 Saturday, March 3, 2012

-B. about 1585 in England
+B. about 1585 in England1

-M. about 1606 in (probably) Charminster, Dorset, England
+M. about 1606 in (probably) Charminster, Dorset, England2

 Wife: Florence _______

-D. before 27 Apr 1664 in (probably) Salem, Massachusetts
+D. before 27 Jun 1664 in (probably) Salem, Massachusetts1

 Migration to New England in the early 17th century wasn’t strictly Puritans looking for religious freedom.
 During the 1620s, there were also other men moving to the area, primarily for financial gain, and Richard Norman appears to have been this type of settler.

 During the years after the Mayflower, and before the great migration to the Massachusetts Bay colony in 1630, several settlements sprung up in New England.
-Cape Ann was one of the earliest, being founded by a group calling itself the Dorchester Company, and Richard was one of them.
-A small band of settlers arrived during 1623-1625, and was said to have consisted of no more than 50 people.
-Their primary objectives were to develop the area commercially for fishing and to live outside of the "separatist" Plymouth Colony.
-It’s not known if Richard had gone to America that early, though, because he was named on a document in Dorset in October 1626.
+Cape Ann was one of the earliest, being founded by a group calling itself the Dorchester Company, and Richard was one of them.2 A small band of settlers arrived during 1623-1625, and was said to have consisted of no more than 50 people.
+Their primary objectives were to develop the area commercially for fishing and to live outside of the “separatist” Plymouth Colony.
+It’s not known if Richard had gone to America that early, though, because he was named on a document in Dorset in October 1626.4

-Richard was definitely settled at Cape Ann with his family before 1628.
-That year, a more established settlement was formed with the arrival of Governor John Endecott at Salem, and Richard was said to already be settled there.
-In later years, all those who pre-dated Endecott's arrival were called the "Old Planters."
+Richard was definitely settled at Cape Ann with his family before 1628.1 That year, a more established settlement was formed with the arrival of Governor John Endecott at Salem, and Richard was said to already be settled there.
+In later years, all those who pre-dated Endecott's arrival were called the “Old Planters.”
 Whether or not Richard was literally a planter isn't known; based on his association with the Dorchester Company and the location of some of his property, he was probably more involved with fishing.

 John Endecott.